-- The children in receipt of Pupil Premium will attain in line with other children in all areas of school. - Additional staff will be deployed across school to help narrow the gap between PP children and other children in school. - HA pupils in receipt of PPG are given access to bespoke extra-curricular activities relevant to their individual passions and learning strengths. - Children will be assessed rigorously and accurately to ensure correct interventions are in place. - PP pupils in school continue to make good progress in nearly all year groups and nearly all subjects. - All staff will plan and deliver an exciting curriculum that enables children to make good or better progress. - The curriculum will be enriched to provide memorable life experiences for children. - The development of the foundation subject curriculum will continue to ensure children make accelerated progress through exciting and well-rounded experiences. - PP children will have all the equipment and resources they require in order to access the school curriculum to the best of their ability whether at home, or in school.
+- The children in receipt of Pupil Premium will attain in line with other children in all areas of school. - Additional staff will be deployed across school to help narrow the gap between PP children and other children in school. - Children will be assessed rigorously and accurately to ensure timely interventions are in place. - PP pupils in school continue to make good progress in nearly all year groups and nearly all subjects. - All staff will plan and deliver an exciting curriculum that enables children to make good or better progress. - The curriculum will be enriched to provide memorable life experiences for children. - The development of the foundation subject curriculum will continue to ensure children make accelerated progress through exciting and well-rounded experiences. - PP children will have all the equipment and resources they require to access the school curriculum to the best of their ability whether at home, or in school.